gitpod-io/retired-gatsby-website/src/docs/47_Environment_Variables.md

     https://gitpod.io/#var=value,var2=value2/https://github.com/my-org/repo-to-work-on
 ```

-The values are [URL encoded](https://www.w3schools.com/tags/ref_urlencode.asp) to allow any non-ascii characters in values.
+The values are <a href="https://www.w3schools.com/tags/ref_urlencode.asp" target="_blank">URL encoded</a> to allow any non-ascii characters in values.
 In case of a conflict, e.g. in the example above if the user already had a variable `var2` set, the user's value would be used.